 Larger cities stopped growing around 1950.
 Buffalo’s population fell by half between 1950 and 2000.
 Reduced immigration and worker migration led New York State’s population to decline for the first time between 1970 and 1980.
-Growth resumed only in New York City, in the 1980’s, spurred by telecommunication and high technology industries.
+Growth resumed only in New York City in the 1980s, spurred by telecommunication and high technology industries.
 Upstate did not fare as well as downstate as the new major industries that began to reinvigorate New York City did not typically spread to other regions.

 Today, New York state ranks seventh in the nation in manufacturing.
-Other principal industries include printing and publishing, industrial machinery and equipment, electronic equipment, and instruments, and tourism.
-New York farms produce cattle and calves, corn and poultry, and vegetables and fruits, and the state is also a leading wine producer.
+Other principal industries include printing and publishing, industrial machinery and equipment, electronic equipment and instruments, and tourism.
+New York farms produce cattle and calves, corn and poultry, vegetables and fruits, and the state is also a leading wine producer.

-Major points of interest in the Empire state are Castle Clinton, Fort Stanwix, Niagara Falls, the Statue of Liberty and the U.S. Military Academy at West Point.
-National Historic Sites include homes of Franklin D. Roosevelt at Hyde Park and Theodore Roosevelt in Oyster Bay and New York City; the Women’s Rights National Historical Park in Seneca Falls; National Memorials, including Grant’s Tomb, The National September 11 Memorial, and Federal Hall in New York City; Fort Ticonderoga; the Baseball Hall of Fame in Cooperstown; and the United Nations, skyscrapers, museums, theaters, and parks in New York City.
+Major points of interest in the Empire State are Castle Clinton, Fort Stanwix, Niagara Falls, the Statue of Liberty, and the U.S. Military Academy at West Point.
+National Historic Sites include the homes of Franklin D. Roosevelt at Hyde Park and Theodore Roosevelt in Oyster Bay and New York City; the Women’s Rights National Historical Park in Seneca Falls; National Memorials, including Grant’s Tomb, The National September 11 Memorial, and Federal Hall in New York City; Fort Ticonderoga; the Baseball Hall of Fame in Cooperstown; and the United Nations, skyscrapers, museums, theaters, and parks in New York City.